rkmazumder/SHRAC/README.md

 Overview
 --------
-**SHARC** is a Python package that allows to develop scenario-based hurricane damage and loss estimation for buildings at a community scale.
+**SHARC** is a Python package to estimate scenario-based hurricane damage and losses at a community scale.

 To install SHRAC, copy from github: